tailor-cms/xt/docs/edit-package.md

 - `:isFocused`: boolean; Is element selected
 - `:isDragged`: boolean; Is element being dragged; e.g. upon reordering
 - `:isDisabled`: boolean; Should element be disabled; e.g. upon copy element seleciton
-- `:isGradeable`: boolean; This is specific to the question content elements.
-Defines if question element has been configured as gradeable or non-gradeable type.
-This is defined through the tailor schema and then passed down to the content element.

 and observed for element related events: